NEW YORK OFFICE

 Personal Trading Activities

-You can visit Investor.gov/CRS for a free and simple search tool to research us and our financial professionals.
+You can visit Investor.gov/CRS for a free and simple search tool to research our financial professionals and us.
 You can also call your Registered Representative at (929) 207-3164 to request up-to-date disclosure information or to ask any questions you have about this brochure or services offered by Dalmore Group LLC.